 Unlike many other summer camp operators, RISH is not a language school, but an education travel service.
 They work with some top universities in Shanghai and host summer camps on their campuses.

 Their summer camp is more like a study tour.
-Kids will have intensive Mandarin lessons and activities on campus in the first two weeks, and at the end of the program, depending on which session you enroll your kids in, they can explore a different city (Hangzhou, Beijing, or Nanjing) on a 4-day tour.
+Kids will have intensive Mandarin lessons and activities on campus in the first two weeks, and at the end of the program, depending on which session you enroll your kids in, they can explore a different city (Hangzhou, Suzhou, or Zhouzhuang) on a multi-day tour.

 There are two major differences between RISH Summer Camp and the others.

 1. Students in RISH summer camp live on campus (in hotels/dormitories owned by the universities which are only open to teachers, students, and parents) while campers at private language schools usually need to commute between apartment/homestay and school on daily basis.

 The benefit of living on a university campus is that the kids can have access to all the facilities there such as the gymnasium, track field, tennis court, swimming pool, library, cafeteria, school clinic, etc.

 The downside is that usually the universities RISH works with are located far away from downtown or anything interesting in the city, making it difficult for mature students to explore Shanghai on their own outside of class.
 It will likely create a feeling of “isolation”.
 Besides, the accommodations operated by universities are usually not as good as the ones arranged by private schools.

 2. RISH does not have any Mandarin teachers of their own, and they rely on university teachers to give the lessons.
 The teaching materials are written by BLCU language professors.
 (BLCU or Beijing Language and Culture University is commonly regarded as the best university for teaching Chinese as a foreign language)